 (iii) The Best Teacher Award

-Every year a best teacher award will be given to one member from each zone, either by application or nomination.
+Every year a best teacher award will be given to one member from each zone and the AFDG, either by application or nomination.
 It will be announced along with other awards by the Hon.
 Secretary General.